 50% Easy 3D Flex powder to 50% Powertex liquid

 Mix with a spatula, not with your hand, to ensure even mixture of the powder into the liquid.
 Mix until it will not stick to your finger when touched.
 The dryer the clay and the thicker the layer, the more cracks will appear.
-Temperature effects the drying time.
+Temperature affects the drying time.

-Less cracks can be achieved with a runny mixture spread with a spatula.
+Fewer cracks can be achieved with a runny mixture spread with a spatula.
 A very smooth surface can be created by wetting the fingers with water and smoothing the surface.

 Crumple a piece of plastic and press it into the surface of the paste.
 Once the plastic is peeled away, interesting effects will be left on the surface.

-TEXTURE TECHNIQUES IN DEPTH AND HEIGHT
+TEXTURE TECHNIQUES IN-DEPTH AND HEIGHT

 Press lace, stencils, bolts, buttons, screws, rubber stamps and whatever else into the clay to add texture.

-Once a clay has been formed with the paste, lay different colored ropes of clay next to each other and then press together.
+Once the clay has been formed with the paste, lay different colored ropes of clay next to each other and then press together.
 Roll the ropes together, fold in half and roll again.
 Repeat until you get the desired effect.

 Always base coat your statue or sculpture with Powertex liquid.
 Think about the color of the base coat as it will likely show through in places that crackle.
 Choose a color that will compliment the cracks.